Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Also Note That You Can Do 2 Other Actions,
 1. Active Action=Interact:

-Allows Cat To Interact With Object
+Allows Cat To Interact With Object,

-Like Door If The Object Can Be Interacted With.
+Usually Used In RPG Mode.

 2. Passive Action=Skill Check: